kumahq/kuma-website/app/_src/policies/introduction.md

 All traffic from any proxies (from `targetRef`) going to any proxy that has the tag `team=my-team` (top level `targetRef`) will have this policy applied with value `key=value`.

-This is a useful way to define coarse grain rules for example.
+This is a useful way to define coarse-grained rules for example.

 #### Configuring all proxies in a zone